Setting - display tools

 The trigger conditions for Auto, Norm and Single data trigger are the same and work in the same way than described in Using trigger to start and stop recording.

-For detailed information about using triggers see -> Using Triggers to start and stop recording.
+For detailed information about using triggers see -> Manually Start / Stop Recording.

 - Select the desired channel First of all you have to select the desired channel out of the drop-down list.
 It displays all available channels.